webofdata/specification-archived/specification.md

       produces:
       - "application/json"
       parameters:
-      - name: "since"
+      - name: "store-name"
-        in: "query"
+        in: "path"
-        description: "A token that the service interprets in order to only return changes that have occurred since that point."
+        description: "store name."
-        required: false
+        required: true
         type: "string"
+      - name: "dataset-name"
+        in: "path"
+        description: "dataset name."
+        required: true
+        type: "string"
       responses:
         200:
           description: "successful operation"
           headers:
+            x-wod-change-count:
+              description: if present indicates the number of changes that server has at this point in time in the specified dataset.
             x-wod-full-sync:
               description: if present indicates that a full sync is required.
 This means that all local data should be deleted and the new data arriving put in its place.
-              type: string
+              type: boolean
             x-wod-next-page:
               description: if present indicates to the client that there is more data to be retrieved
               type: string
             x-wod-next-request:
               description: if present it is the url that should be used the next time the client wishes to retrieve changes.